Q&A's

 What is Trans Camp?

-Montana Trans Camp 2 is a FREE, 3-day, 2-night group tent camping event for two spirit, trans, and nonbinary adults!The goal of this camping trip is to create trans joy, trans community, connection to each other, and connection to nature.
-That happens through a special transnormative space in beautiful life-giving nature with some pretty cool people!Montana Trans Camp (1) happened in May 2024 and you can check out the Instagram for some ideas of what it was like! <3
+This is a FREE, 4-day, 3-night group tent camping event for Two Spirit, trans, and nonbinary adults!The goal of this camping trip is to create trans joy, trans community, connection to each other, and connection to nature.
+That happens through a special transnormative space in beautiful life-giving nature with some pretty cool people!We've had 5 trans camps in Montana so far and you can check out our Instagram for some ideas of what they were like! <3

 Who is Trans Camp for?